Hong sisters: Television dramas with Pan Asian recognition

+Legal dispute over tvN drama A Korean Odyssey

-In 2017, Hong sisters penned a modern adaptation of the Chinese classic novel Journey to the West, titled A Korean Odyssey.
-The series brought together Cha Seung-won, Lee Seung-gi, and Lee Hong-gi, who had previously collaborated with the Hong sisters on their previous TV series.
-It also reunites Hong sisters and director Park Hong-kyun who worked together on Warm and Cozy (2015) and The Greatest Love (2011).
-Director Kim Jung-hyun and Kim Byung-soo later joined the production team.
+In 2017, the Hong sisters ventured into cable television with their modern adaptation of the Chinese classic novel Journey to the West, titled A Korean Odyssey.
+The series featured Cha Seung-won, Lee Seung-gi, and Lee Hong-gi, all of whom had previously collaborated with the screenwriters.
+The project reunited the sisters with director Park Hong-kyun with whom they had worked on Warm and Cozy (2015) and The Greatest Love (2011).
+Directors Kim Jung-hyun and Kim Byung-soo later joined the production team.

-A Korean Odyssey premiered on tvN on December 23, 2017, airing every Saturday and Sunday.
-Nielsen Korea data revealed that it was the top-rated show in its time slot, surpassing both cable and public broadcasting channels for its debut episode.
-Moreover, the series set a new record for the highest ratings among tvN dramas in the 20-49 year-old demographic according to Nielsen Korea.
+A Korean Odyssey premiered on tvN on December 23, 2017, airing on Saturdays and Sundays.
+It immediately outperformed both cable and public broadcast channels in its time slot during its debut.
+While the series achieved a peak viewership rating of 6.9%, this figure was considered high for a cable production at the time, and the show notably set a new viewership record for tvN dramas within the 20 to 49 age demographic.

-In May, 2018, internet novel writer Ttangyeol accused the Hong sisters of plagiarizing her novel "Aeyugi".
-The Hong sisters denied the claims, stating that the drama was already in planning stage before "Aeyugi" was published in 2015.
-Both works are based on the Chinese classic novel Journey to the West.
-On February 15, 2019, the Seoul Western District Court's 11th civil affairs department ruled in favor of the Hong sisters, dismissing the charges.
+In May 2018, internet novelist Ttangyeol accused the Hong sisters of plagiarizing her work, Aeyugi.
+The Hong sisters denied the allegations, noting that the drama had been in development prior to the 2015 publication of Aeyugi and that both works were independently derived from Journey to the West.
+On February 15, 2019, the Seoul Western District Court's 11th Civil Affairs Department ruled in favor of the Hong sisters, dismissing the charges.

+Projects with Studio Dragon

-After a challenging couple years, the duo is back with another hit show, Hotel del Luna, featuring Lee Ji-eun and Yeo Jin-goo in the lead roles as the owner and manager, respectively, of the ghost-exclusive hotel.
-Produced by GTist, and directed by Oh Chung-hwan, it broadcast on tvN from July 13 to September 1, 2019.
-It became the most-watched tvN drama of 2019 and remains one of the highest-rated Korean dramas in cable television history.
-It was also the most popular fantasy series on Viki in 2019.
+Following the resolution of their legal dispute, the Hong sisters returned to television with Hotel del Luna.
+Starring Lee Ji-eun and Yeo Jin-goo as the owner and manager of a hotel catering exclusively to ghosts, the series was produced by GTist, a subsidiary of Studio Dragon, and directed by Oh Chung-hwan.
+It aired on tvN from July 13 to September 1, 2019.
+The drama became the most-watched tvN series of 2019, achieving a peak viewership rating of approximately 12%, and remains one of highest-rated Korean dramas in cable television history.
+It was also recognized as the most popular fantasy series on Viki in 2019.